Silvan-M/Game-TARS/README.md

 - Pygame

 Firstly launch `train_dqn.py` to train a AI or `train_dqn_vs_dqn.py` to train AI vs AI.

-Launch `play_dqn_pygame.py` to check out our games in a sleek user interface!
+Then launch `play_dqn_pygame.py` to check out our games in a sleek user interface!